Banu Shahr

-The Banu Shahr (بني شهر) is a tribe from the southern part of the Arabian Peninsula.
+The Banu Shahr (بني شهر) is a tribe from the southern part of the Saudi Arabia.
 It belongs to the ancient tribe al-Azd that has many clans linked to it.
 As far as ancestry goes, Banu Shahr, Bani Amr, Bal-Ahmar, Bal-Asmar, Bal-Qarn, Shumran, and some others all belong to "al-Azd".

 Al-Namas, Tanumah, Almajarda, and some parts of Tuhama are the locations of Banu Shahr.

 Ancestors

 Banu Shahr tribes are branching from Al-Azd Tribe, and they are affiliated to their top grandfather (Shehr Ibn Al-Hijr Ibn Al-Hinu Ibn Al-Azd Ibn Al-Ghawth Ibn Nabt Ibn Malik bin Zayd Ibn Kahlan Ibn Saba'a (Sheba) Ibn Yashjub Ibn Yarab Ibn Qahtan Ibn Hud (prophet) (Eber).)

 Al-Azd tribes are branching from the Arabs forefather Qahtan.